You are here

 In BC, testing for sexually transmitted infections (STIs) can be done at most health clinics and doctors’ offices.
-Not all clinics or health care providers do things exactly the same way, but this slide show will give you a general idea of what to expect.
+Not all clinics or health care providers do things exactly the same way, but the slide show above will give you a general idea of what to expect.

 Does it cost anything to get STI testing?

 In BC, STI testing is free in many local public health units.
 You can go to any doctor or clinic for free testing if you have Medical Services Plan (BC Care Card) coverage.
-Use the SmartSexResource Clinic Finder to look up clinics that offer free testing and other sexual health services.
+If you don't have MSP, use the SmartSexResource Clinic Finder to look up clinics that offer free testing and other sexual health services.

 What tests do I need?